electrikmilk/cherrilang.org/compiler/actions.md

 }
 ```

+### `appIdentifier`

+This is meant for 3rd-party actions added by user installed apps.
+This requires the full bundle identifier of the app.
+3d-party actions should be defined in their own Go file outside of `actions_std.go`.

 ### `parameters`

 Parameters are defined using a `parameterDefinition` for each parameter.
 It has two main fields, one that defines the argument